Lectionary Bible Studies and Sermons

 v13-14.
 In v20-28 Paul makes a connection with v1-11.
 The gospel, in which the Corinthians believed, focuses on the resurrection of Christ, whose life-giving power gives life to their being, both now and in the future.
 In this section, v12-19, Paul sets the stage for the loss of this "life".
 If the dead are not raised then, by implication, Christ was not raised, v13.
 If Christ is not risen, then the gospel is a worthless message, and a useless focus for faith, v14.

 v17.
 Paul goes on to draw out another implication of their position.
 If Christ has not been raised, then "you are still in your sins."
-To deny the resurrection is to undermine Christ's redemptive work which rests on both the cross and an empty tomb.
+To deny the resurrection is to undermine Christ's redemptive work which rests on both a cross and an empty tomb.

 v18.
 And what of those who have already died?
 Their end is clear.
 If our justification is realized through the resurrection of Jesus, and yet Jesus has not risen from the dead, then those who have already died are lost in their sinfulness and therefore lost eternally.